RedisLabs/redislabs-docs/content/rc/databases/high-availability.md

 - _No replication_ means that you will have a single copy of your database.
 - _Single-zone replication_ means that your database will have a primary and a replica located in the same cloud region.
 If anything happens to the primary, the replica takes over and becomes the new primary.
-- _Multi-zone replications_ means that the primary and the replicas are stored in different region zones, which provides additional protection by distributing the replicas.
+- _Multi-zone replication_ means that the primary and its replicas are stored in different regions.
+This means that your database can remain online even if an entire region becomes unavailable.

 Each subscription plan has different replication options available: